ibm-cloud-docs/power-iaas/rsct-rmc-aix.md

 ### Diagnosing a missing IPv6 link local address
 {: #diagnosing-ipv6}

-Enter the `ifconfig -a` command on your AIX VM terminal to see whether one of your NICs shows an IPv6 global address (`2001:1234:5723:ABCD:5678:D14E:DBCA:0764/64`).
+Enter the `ifconfig -a` command on your AIX VM terminal to see whether one of your NICs shows an IPv6 link local address (`2001:1234:5723:ABCD:5678:D14E:DBCA:0764/64`).
 The following example is a NIC without an associated IPv6 link local address:

 ```
 en0: flags=1e084863,480<UP,BROADCAST,NOTRAILERS,RUNNING,SIMPLEX,MULTICAST,GROUPRT,64BIT,CHECKSUM_OFFLOAD(ACTIVE),CHAIN>